KatAnne/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

     warning: You appear to have cloned an empty repository. ec2-user:~/environment $
     ```

-#### Using GitHub
-**:white_check_mark: Step-by-step directions**
-1. Follow the instructions on [GitHub][github] to [Create a repository][create-repo].
-NOTE: You should not create a first commit, just create the repository.
-1. Clone the repository locally using your GitHub credentials
-    1. If you do not have credentially locally, or want to use Cloud9 for today's lab, follow these steps to [Generating a new SSH key and adding it to the ssh-agent][github-new-sshkey]
-    1. [Clone the repository][github-clone]

 #### Populate the git repository
 Once your git repository is created and cloned locally, you'll need to pull in the files for your website and sync them up to the repository.